cover

 Abstract

-Purpose: We improve the accuracy of Twitter sentiment analysis with a hybrid model combining Word to Vector (Word2Vec) and the Robustly Optimized BERT Pretraining Approach (RoBERTa).
+Purpose: We improve the accuracy of Twitter/X sentiment analysis with a hybrid model combining Word2Vec and the Robustly Optimized BERT Pretraining Approach (RoBERTa).
+However, Twitter/X text is noisy (slang/OOV) and ambiguous, so the performance of the pre-trained transformer decreases.
+Word2Vec is also limited to local contexts.
+Integrative studies of both are still limited.
 The idea is that Word2Vec is strong for slang/novel vocabulary (distributional semantics), while RoBERTa excels in contextual meaning; combining the two mitigates each other's weaknesses.
-Methods/Study design/approach: The Sentiment140 dataset contains 1.6 million balanced tweets.
+Methods: The Sentiment140 dataset contains 1.6 million balanced tweets.
 The split is stratified; Word2Vec is trained solely on the training data.
 RoBERTa is pretrained (frozen in the first stage, then fine-tuned with some layers in the second stage).
 The Word2Vec and RoBERTa vectors are concatenated and processed using Bidirectional Long Short-Term Memory (BiLSTM) with sigmoid activation.
 Training utilizes TensorFlow and the Adam optimizer, incorporating dropout and early stopping.
 The decision threshold is optimized during the validation process.
-The process supports caching and training resumes.
-Result/Findings: The hybrid model achieved an accuracy of 88.09%, an F1-score of 88.09 %, and an Area Under the Curve (AUC) ≈ 95.19% on the Receiver Operating Characteristic (ROC).
+Result: The hybrid model achieved an accuracy of 88.09%, an F1-score of 88.09%, and an Area Under the Curve (AUC) ≈ 95.19% on the Receiver Operating Characteristic (ROC).
 No overfitting was observed, and the hybrid model outperformed both single baselines.
 The confusion matrix and ROC curve corroborate the findings.
-Novelty/Originality/Value: The novelty lies in the fusion of distributional and contextual representations with resource-efficient fine-tuning.
+Novelty: The novelty lies in the fusion of distributional and contextual representations with a structured fusion mechanism.
 Limitations: Computational requirements and hyperparameter tuning are not yet extensive.
-Further directions: systematic hyperparameter search and cross-validation across other large sentiment datasets to assess generalization.
+Further directions: Systematic hyperparameter search and cross-validation across other large sentiment datasets to assess generalization.

 Evaluating the Implementation of the FinOps Framework for Cloud Infrastructure Cost Management: A Case Study of Technology Companies in Indonesia Manurung, Hierony; Aji, Rizal Fathoni